We improved safety, drainage and the look and feel of the area to make Beresfield's local centre a more inviting place to visit and shop.

-- A 40km/h zone and associated traffic calming devices to reduce speed and increase safety
+- A 40km/h zone and associated traffic calming devices to reduce speed and increase safety.

-- Road and pedestrian lighting upgrade, including lighting to the railway station
+- Road and pedestrian lighting upgrade, including lighting to the railway station.

-- Drainage renewal and rain garden which will improve the quality of water run-off that enters Hexham Wetlands
+- Drainage renewal and rain garden which will improve the quality of water run-off that enters Hexham Wetlands.

-- New site appropriate street trees
+- New street trees.

-- New street furniture, including seats, bike racks and bins
+- New street furniture including seats, bike racks and bins.

-- New kerb, gutter and footpath
+- New kerb, gutter and footpath.

-- Renewed road pavement
+- Renewed road pavement.

-- Retention of on street parking
+- Retention of on street parking.

-- Free WiFi
+- Free WiFi.

 - A new community space on the corner of Beresford and Lawson Avenues including a new mural, shade shelter, seating and landscaping.

-As part of the infrastructure renewal a new public space for the community was created on the corner of Beresford and Lawson Avenues.
+As part of the renewal a new public space for the community was created on the corner of Beresford and Lawson Avenues.
 This prominent space has the potential to be a focal point for the community.

 The community had the opportunity to view and vote on three concept ideas for landscaping and art, from 25 November to 9 December 2019.
 The community preferences were for Concept Proposal 1 (Corner garden with Green and Golden Bell frog mural) and Concept Proposal 2 (Underwater with Blue Billed Duck mural).
 The final design combines these design options and includes both a shelter and tree canopy.

-This Project has been assisted by the NSW Government and supported by Local Government NSW.
+This project has been assisted by the NSW Government and supported by Local Government NSW.
 City of Newcastle received Grant funding from Increasing Resilience to Climate Change (Round Two) from the Minister for Energy and the Environment for design and construction of this project.
 This will fund post construction measurements of urban heat through smart city technology in collaboration with University of Newcastle.

 Learn more about this collaboration and our findings: